roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-06 ****** byJust_Plain_Bob© She is leaving tomorrow to go and stay with Claude until the baby is born.
+She is leaving tomorrow to go and stay with Claude until the baby is born.
 If the baby isn't white BJ will come home and say that she lost it.
 Dave has already arranged for a childless couple to take the baby.
 They have promised that BJ will have unrestricted access to the child.
 She doesn't really want to give it up, but she doesn't want to lose her family either.
 If the baby is white she will come home with it and keep it.

  So that's where things stand right now.
 She may or may not put her marriage to Mike back together.
 She may or may not stay with me.
 The only sure thing, at least according to BJ is that she is a slut and plans to stay one.
 Only time will tell.
 Report_Story